YottaDB/YDBDoc/MessageRecovery/errors.rst

 SSV4NOALLOW, Database snapshots are supported only on fully upgraded V5 databases. nnnn has V4 format blocks.

-MUPIP Error: An action requiring a snapshot was attempted on a database the contains V4 format blocks.
+MUPIP Error: An action requiring a snapshot was attempted on a database that contains V4 format blocks.

 Action: Upgrade the database to V5 and re-run the action.